 For the purpose of examining motor control and movement consistency in the context of tempo, laterality, and music and dance expertise, participants were instructed to perform repetitive dance-like sequences.
 Maintaining velocity consistency was more challenging at slow tempi than at faster tempi.
 Music proficiency seems to affect consistency to a higher degree than dance proficiency, leading to potential implications for practicing and training in musical instruments, dance, and sports.

 When participants were asked to watch point-light displays of themselves and another unknown person, results indicate that speed of movement affected duration estimations.
 This effect was stronger for watching others' movements, and duration estimations were longer after acting out the movement compared to watching it.
 Findings suggest that aspects of temporal processing of visual stimuli may be modulated by inner motor representations of previously performed movements, and by physically carrying out an action compared to just watching it.
-Results also support the inner clock and change theories of time perception for the processing of human motion stimuli, which can inform the temporal mechanisms of the hypothesised separate working memory processor for human movement information.
+Results also support inner clock theories of time perception for the processing of human motion stimuli, which can inform the temporal mechanisms of a hypothesised separate working memory processor for human movement information.

 Multiple studies have shown that music may lead to new experiences of time based on the listeners’ focus of attention.
 Taken together, these findings indicate consistent effects of attention and cognitive load on time experiences.
 Regarding the underlying cognitive processes, a major endeavour has been reviewing established internal clock models, and their explanatory power in audiovisual perception.
 In a series of studies we investigated effects of attentional focus on motor tasks and slow musical practice.
 An online survey showed that slow practice is a widely used technique serving expressive, technical, and preparatory functions – providing groundwork for further research into tempo-regulated training strategies.

 Since temporal processing depends on auditory, as well as visual information, we further investigated participants' tempo judgments when they were presented with audiovisual stimuli with various degrees of congruence.
 In the fast tempo range, participants tended to judge “fast” significantly more often with visual cues regardless of the auditory tempo, whereas in the slow range, they did significantly less often so.
 This revealed a higher reliance on visual tempo compared to the auditory tempo in overall tempo judgments.

 Continuing the investigation of audiovisual movement information, we recorded several professional breakdancers with highspeed cameras.
 The resulting slow motion footage will be used for additional tempo perception studies.
-Further work addresses the focus of attention in musical practice or the slow-time experience of Tai Chi practitioners.